deshiJo/CSCG2020/web/README.md

 While looking at the intercepted requests in burp i relized that the products are indexed with numbers.
 I added the product get-request to the repeater and tried the different numbers to see if there is any hidden product.
-And yes, there is a product "flag" at the index 1 (GET /products/1 HTTP/1.1), which costs 1337€.
+And yes, there is a product "flag" at the index 1 (GET /products/1 HTTP/1.1), which costs 1337€:

-IMAGE
 ![](writeupfiles/flagProduct.png)

 The rest is pretty easy.